dionis1030/nomad-consul-microservices-demo/README.md

 You also need to generate a Vault token for Nomad by running `vault token create -policy nomad-server -period 72h -orphan | sed -e '1,2d' | sed -e '2,6d' | sed 's/ //g' | sed 's/token//'`.
 Edit the terraform.tfvars file and replace "TOKEN_FOR_NOMAD" with this token.

 Now, you're ready to use Terraform to provision your EC2 instances.
-The current configuration creates 1 Server instance running Nomad and Consul servers and 2 Client instances running Nomad and Consul clients.
+The default configuration creates 1 Server instance running Nomad and Consul servers and 2 Client instances running Nomad and Consul clients.
 Your Sock Shop apps will be deployed by Nomad to the Client instances.
+If running t2.medium instances, you need a minimum of 2 clients to run all the Sock Shop microservices.

 1. Run `terraform init` to initialize your Terraform configuration.
-1. Run `terraform plan` to validate your Terraform configuration.
-You should see a message at the end saying that Terraform found 7 objects to add, 0 to change, and 0 to destroy.
 1. Run `terraform apply` to provision your infrastructure.
-When this finishes, you should see a message giving the public and private IP addresses for all 3 instances.
+Note that in newer versions of Terraform, the apply command actually first does a plan and then prompts you to confirm that you want to apply.
+Type "yes" to apply.
+When the apply finishes, you should see a message giving the public and private IP addresses for all your server and client instances.
 Write these down for later reference.
-In your AWS console, you should be able to see all 3 instances under EC2 Instances.
+In your AWS console, you should be able to see all your instances under EC2 Instances.
 If you were already on that screen, you'll need to refresh it.

 ## Connecting to your EC2 instances
 From a directory containing your private EC2 key pair, you can connect to your Nomad server with `ssh -i <key> ubuntu@<server_public_ip>`, replacing \<key\> with your actual private key file (ending in ".pem") and \<server_public_ip\> with the public IP of your server instance.

 After connecting, if you run the `pwd` command, you will see that you are in the /home/ubuntu directory.
-If you run the `ls` command, you should see the file sockshop.nomad and possibly some other variations on it.
+If you run the `ls` command, you should see the file sockshop.nomad.
+If you run `consul members`, you should see all of the server and client instances.

-Please do connect to your server instance before continuing.
+Please do connect to one of your server instances before continuing.
 You might also want to connect to one of your client instances too, using one of the public client IP addresses.

 ## Verification Steps